leifg/leif.io/content/blog/2020/04/03/open-letter-to-metro-bank-fix-your-login-screen/index.md

 **Disclaimer:** I'm not a security expert.
 But to quote one of my favorite comedians [Steve Hoffstetter](https://www.scarymommy.com/mom-heckles-comedian-steve-hofstetter-viral-video/).

-> I’ve never flown a helicopter.
-But if I saw one in a tree, I could still be like, ‘Dude fucked up'.
+> I've never flown a helicopter.
+But if I saw one in a tree, I could still be like, 'Dude fucked up'.

 So here is what this helicopter in a tree looked for me:
 ![Metro Bank Login Screen](login_screen.png)